semusings/spring-boot-docker-containerization/README.md

 ## Docker Containerization

+There are four ways to containerze spring boot application.
+Let's take a look one by one.

 ### 1. Running fat jar in docker

 To create docker image of spring boot application with a fat jar `Dockerfile`.